MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

         Echo/OnReceiveEcho (inbound operation)
 ```

  The EchoMainCategory is the category node under the root node ("/").
 This node is also used as the category for both inbound and outbound operations.
-Hence, when creating the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for that category, you can do the following:
+Hence, when creating the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for that category, you can do the following:

 ```
 MetadataRetrievalNode node = new MetadataRetrievalNode("EchoMainCategory");